 Does MSC have other fees?

 MSC charges a $30 student administrative fee.
 Optional fees include a weekly fee for attendance at Intersession, Extended Day fee (for attendance from 7:30-8:00 AM or after school from 3:00 to 6:00 PM).
-The amounts for these fees are available on the Enrollment Forms page.

 Do I have to live in Kershaw County for my child to attend MSC?